 (3) Subtract the applicable personal needs allowance (PNA) as follows:

-(a) For individuals receiving services under an HCBS waiver, other than the assisted-living waiver, the PNA is the SIMNA.
-If the individual has earned income, subtract up to an additional sixty-five dollars from the earned income.
+(a) For individuals receiving services under an HCBS waiver, other than the assisted living waiver, the PNA is the SIMNA.
+When the individual has earned income, subtract up to an additional sixty-five dollars from the earned income.

-(b) For individual receiving services under the assisted-living waiver the PNA is the ALMNA.
-If the individual has earned income, subtract up to an additional sixty-five dollars from the earned income.
+(b) For individuals receiving services under the assisted living waiver or in an assisted living facility receiving services under the mycare waiver, the PNA is the ALMNA.
+When the individual has earned income, subtract up to an additional sixty-five dollars from the earned income.

 (c) For individuals receiving PACE services and residing in the community, the PNA is the SIMNA.

-(4) If the individual has a community spouse, subtract the monthly income allowance (MIA) for the community spouse.
+(4) When the individual has a community spouse, subtract the monthly income allowance (MIA) for the community spouse.